-Mercer will use CY 2016 PH-MCO financial data from the HealthChoices program to develop an adjustment to align the encounter base with financials.
-This adjustment serves to address underreporting/overreporting that may exist within the encounter data as well as apply an incurred claims adjustment.
+Mercer will use CY 2017 PH-MCO financial data from the HealthChoices program to develop an adjustment to align the encounter base with financials.
+This adjustment serves to address under or overreporting that may exist within the encounter data as well as to apply an incurred claims adjustment.

 Adjustments may be made to reflect any programmatic and policy changes to the design of the HealthChoices program that are not reflected in the base data.
-These adjustments also may be positive, negative, or budget neutral.
-Please refer to the Programmatic Changes section of this narrative for a review of some of these contemplated programmatic/policy changes.
+These adjustments also may be positive, negative or budget neutral.
+Please refer to the Programmatic Changes section of this narrative for a review of some of these contemplated programmatic or policy changes.

-Mercer will trend the data to the applicable prospective rating period since the submitted encounter data represents historical time periods.
+Mercer will trend the data to the applicable prospective rating period since the submitted encounter data represents a historical period.
 No single source will be used to develop the prospective managed care trend rates.
 The trend sources that will be considered include, but are not limited to:

-- PH-MCO submitted encounter data.
+- PH-MCO submitted encounter data

-- PH-MCOs' financial reports.
+- PH-MCOs' financial reports

-- HealthChoices market changes.
+- HealthChoices market changes

-- Indices (such as consumer price index).
+- Indices (such as the Consumer Price Index)

-- Neighboring states (FFS trends, managed care trends).
+- Benchmarks to neighboring states as appropriate (FFS trends, managed care trends)

 An additional component of the prospective rates will be an amount that is reasonable for administration and underwriting gain.
-Mercer will develop this rate component, with input from the Department, by analyzing actual administrative expense reports from each of the current health plans and possibly other data sources.
+Mercer will develop this non-benefit component, with input from the Department, by analyzing administrative expense reports from the historic health plans and possibly other data sources.

-The rate-setting methodology described above will result in capitation rate ranges for each PH-MCO, region, and rate cell.
-The Department does recommend that each PH-MCO independently analyze its own projected medical and administrative expense and other premium needs for comparison to the Department's rate offers in the aggregate.
+The rate-setting methodology described above will result in capitation rate ranges for each PH-MCO, region and rate cell.
+Mercer only certifies the contracted rate and not the rate ranges.
+The Department recommends that each PH-MCO independently analyze its projected medical and non-benefit expense and other premium needs for comparison to the Department's rate offers in the aggregate.